 Both junior and secondary schools take a lot of time and care over this transition period.

-Here is some important information about moving on and open days at local schools:
+Here is some important information about moving on and open days at local schools for last year:

 Here are some things to consider when your child is in year 6.

 How do I know which school is right for my child?